unicodeveloper/awesome-nextjs/README.md

 * [Nextjs Blog Starter](https://creativedesignsguru.com/demo/Nextjs-Blog-Boilerplate/) - 🚀 The perfect starter code for your blog based on Next.js framework. ⚡️ Made with Next.js, TypeScript, ESLint, Prettier, PostCSS, Tailwind CSS.
 * [Next.js and Netlify Blogging Template](https://github.com/wutali/nextjs-netlify-blog-template) - A perfect boilerplate for building a blog website on Netlify stacks with standard features like tagging, CMS, and shortcodes.
 * [Nextjs Apollo Nexus](https://github.com/inblack67/GraphQL-Next-Setup) - GraphQL Apollo Client-Server integration in Next.js with Nexus Schema (Code first approach).
+* [Next.js TypeScript Starter](https://github.com/jpedroschmitz/typescript-nextjs-starter) - ⚡️ TypeScript starter for Next.js that includes all you need to build amazing apps.
 * [Nextjs Starter Peacock](https://github.com/vickOnRails/next-starter-peacock) - 🦚 Beautiful Nextjs portfolio starter for software engineers and designers to show work they're so proud of.
 * [Nextatic](https://github.com/tancredi/nextatic) - 🌍 Static website multi-language boilerplate with user-editable pages and navigation using Netlify CMS + Next.js + SCSS + Typescript.
 * [Sitemap generator for NextJS & StrAPI](https://github.com/stovv/next-strapi-sitemap) - 🦾 An additional server on express that runs alongside nextjs and regenerates sitemap ( with index sitemap ) and robots.txt files on request from STR API.